anduckworth/macro_and_confidence/README.md

 1. Are there relationships with the SP500 and the GDP?

     Berkshire Hathaway has used Corporate Equities / GDP to analyze market conditions to make investment decisions.
 For the most part, this ratio has been telling in determining when the market is "overvalued."
 In our analysis, our group had used the SP500 / GDP to make a similar analysis regarding current market condidions.
 We believe the SP500 is the most representitive indicator os the United States market as a whole.
 We have currently surpassed levels that we have seen during the Dot.com bubble and Great Recession.
 This coupled with low institutional confidence should give a negative sentiment indicator for the future.

-3. What relationships are there with the SP500 P/E with the overall economy?
+2. What relationships are there with the SP500 P/E with the overall economy?

-4.
-Given our charts,  we have seen spikes in the SP500 P/E ratio in 2000, and 2008.
+  Given our analysis, we have seen spikes in the SP500 P/E ratio in 2000, and 2008.
 Although we have not reached those levels, we are seeing upward trends similar to market corrections of the past.

-5. Does over extention of the SP500 PE ratio indicate a potential correction?
+3. Does over extention of the SP500 PE ratio indicate a potential correction?

   The SP500 P/E ratio can provide valuable analysis when determining if a possible market correction is plausable.
 In our group's analysis we had used the SP500 P/E ratio againt the SP500 / GDP and have found compelling trends.
 Currently we are on an upward trend similar to the Dot.com bubble upward trend.